 Assigning liability following a plane crash can be a difficult and drawn-out legal affair that requires an often lengthy and complicated investigatory process.

 The National Transportation Safety Board (NTSB) investigates every single airplane crash that happens in the United States.
 Those investigations normally determine what caused the accident.

 Airlines can be held liable for a crash when investigators determine that pilot error or improper maintenance caused the plane to go down.
 Both airlines and individual pilots have what is known as a heightened duty of care to keep their passengers safe from harm.

 Airlines are also known as common carriers and are often easier to sue than otherwise might be the case.
 Liability as the result of a plane crash occurs when it can be proven that a breach in the duty of care occurred and that it caused the accident.

-If you or a loved one have been injured or killed as a result of an airplane crash, call the experienced Brookfield aviation accident attorneys at Cannon and Dunphy.
+If you or a loved one have been injured or killed as a result of an airplane crash, call the experienced Milwaukee aviation accident attorneys at Cannon and Dunphy.